COOKING WITH CHOCOLATE

 “The magic is in choosing the chocolate with the specific flavour profile to fit your recipe.”

-Generally, my approach to food is very similar to my approach to making chocolate.
+My approach to cooking is the same as my approach to making chocolate.
 It is all about flavour.
 Flavour coming from the best ingredients, perfect flavour combinations and balance.

 - Ingredients at room temperature.